nitroshare/qhttpengine/doc/index.md

 ## Building

 QHttpEngine uses CMake for building the library.
-The library recognizes three options during configuration, all of which are disabled by default (only the library itself is built):
+The library recognizes four options during configuration, all of which are disabled by default (the library is built as a shared library):

+- `BUILD_STATIC` - build and link a static library instead of a shared library
 - `BUILD_DOC` - (requires Doxygen) generates documentation from the comments in the source code
 - `BUILD_EXAMPLES` - builds the sample applications that demonstrate how to use QHttpEngine
 - `BUILD_TESTS` - build the test suite

+It is also possible to override installation directories by customizing the `BIN_INSTALL_DIR`, `LIB_INSTALL_DIR`, `INCLUDE_INSTALL_DIR`, `CMAKECONFIG_INSTALL_DIR`, `DOC_INSTALL_DIR`, and `EXAMPLES_INSTALL_DIR` variables.

 ## Usage